zeyns/zeyns/README.md

 ## Hi there! 😊

 My name is Marcos and I'm from Brasil 🇧🇷.
-Currently i'am full stack developer at Accenture and I'm doing postgraduate studies in Distributed Software Architecture at PUC Minas University.
+Currently i'am front end developer at CI&T and I'm doing postgraduate studies in Distributed Software Architecture at PUC Minas University.
 I'm passionate in UX, UI, and know new tecnologies.
-In this moment i'm learning Flutter and improving my skills in the Javascipt's stack.

 In my free time i like listen music 🎶, watch films and series 🎬, play games 🎮 , and eventually philosophize about life with a beer 🍺..